THE URIBE LAB

 Neural crest to neuron progression as seen in single-cell RNA-seq.
 From Howard, Baker et al., 2021

-Relevance to Human Health
+Relevance to Human Health and the Nervous System

-Understanding the genetic programs and cellular interactions that drive stem cells to form the enteric nervous system, or other neural crest derivatives, is of crucial concern.
-Because improper neural crest development leads to developmental anomalies such as Hirschsprung disease (colonic aganglionosis), and neural crest-derived cancers, such as Melanoma and Neuroblastoma, there has been great interest in understanding the migration and differentiation of vagal neural crest cells.
-It is important to study development of the ENS so that we can understand not only how it forms and functions, but also to help us to understand how things go wrong in various gastrointestinal disease states (Hirschsprung disease, Achalasia), as well as neural crest stem cell defects, such as when neural crest become cancerous.
+It is important to study development of the ENS so that we can understand not only how it forms and functions, but also to help us to understand how things go wrong in various gastrointestinal autonomic neuropathies (Hirschsprung disease, Achalasia), as well as neural crest stem cell defects, such as when neural crest become cancerous.

 Hirschsprung disease is characterized by a paucity of ganglia along variable lengths of the gut, with colonic aganglionosis being the most common form, occurring every 1 in 5000 births..
 The current treatment for this pediatric developmental defect is surgical resection of the aganglionic intestinal segment--however eventual outcomes of patients varies greatly and most exhibit functional enteric defects throughout life--highlighting the need for alternative treatments and understanding the ontogeny of the disorder.